 Tax Season Information

 TAX FILING SEASON: All international students and scholars who were in the U.S. in any visa type other than B visa for any period of time during the year 2012 must file a 2012 income tax return or statement with the U.S. federal government.
-The deadline for filing taxes is April 15, 2013.
+The deadline for filing taxes is April 15, 2013, however, the Glacier Tax Filing System will be available for late tax filers until December 1, 2013.
 Some international students and scholars may also be required to file a New Jersey state income tax return.

 The FAQ’s will very likely answer all of your tax filing questions!